When to visit the vet?

 - Hemothorax (Blood Accumulation in the Chest)

-Other symptoms include weakness, lethargy, and pale gums due to Blood loss and lack of oxygen.
-Sometimes a Cough may also occur, especially if the dog is trying to clear the airways of blood.
+Other symptoms include weakness, lethargy, and pale gums due to blood loss and oxygen deficiencyDeficiency means a lack or absence of a necessary substance required for normal bodily functions or health, such as vitamins, minerals, or hormones..
+Sometimes coughing may also occur, especially when the dog tries to clear the airways of blood.

 In severe cases, the dog may show signs of shock, including rapid heart rate, low blood pressure, and collapse.
-These symptoms require immediate veterinary attention.
+These symptoms require immediate veterinary care.

 Diagnosis